MLZULETA/pdsnd_github/README.md

 Bicycle Project 2 Udacity

 ### Description
-knowledge of the use of bicycles in the US
+knowledge of the use of bicycles in the US. explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 ### Files used
 Chicago.csv new_york_city.csv washington.csv